iot-water-mgmt/water-monitoring-system-gcp/README.md

 2. Switch to the terraform directory
 3. Copy the terrform.tfvars.example file to terraform.tfvars
 4. Replace the value of the project variables with your own values
+5. Upload and move the terraform-key.json to the terraform directory

 ### Create infrastructure using Terraform
 Execute the follwing commands using gcloud CLI or cloud shell.